SaxonRah/Transcendence/README.md

 ## Overview
 Transcendence is a translation tool designed to convert Intel 8080 assembly language code into Arm M0+ assembly language, targeting platforms like the Raspberry Pi RP2040.
 The tool also aims to transpile PL/M language code into Arm M0+ assembly language, facilitating compatibility with older systems requiring CP/M operating systems or similar environments.

+## Specification
+Current specification is located here -> [Handling Differences a Specification](Handling_Differences_Specification.md)

+## Playground
+You will find Intel 8080 assembly and PL/M regex patterns and subsequent pattern matching in the playground folder.
+This is where I try out ideas and work on design and developing the tool.

-## Motivation
+## Releases
-Transcendence addresses the challenge of translating code between architectures with differing instruction sets and design philosophies.
-By enabling the conversion of legacy Intel 8080 and PL/M code to Arm M0+ assembly, it facilitates the utilization of modern hardware while preserving compatibility with vintage systems.
+None yet.

-## Features
+## Features Desired
 1. **Translation from Intel 8080 Assembly to Arm M0+ Assembly:**
    - Convert Intel 8080 assembly language instructions to equivalent Arm M0+ assembly instructions.
    - Handle differences in instruction formats, addressing modes, and operand types between the two architectures.